libp2p/hydra-booster/docs/deployment.md

 1. Click "Actions" => "Rolling update" and paste the new build image name
 1. Repeat for "hydra-booster-node-1" etc.

+### Deployment config

+There are currently 2 environment variables that can be tweaked to affect the deployment:

+* `HYDRA_NSYBILS` - controls the number of sybils that are spawned by a Hydra
+* `HYDRA_PORT_BEGIN` - controls the port that sybils listen on.
+Each sybil is allocated a port sequentially beginning from the port specified here.
+See [Cluster Setup](#cluster-setup) below for what this value should be for each Hydra

 ## Cluster setup

 We have one _cluster_  in `us-central1-c` with a _deployment_ for each Hydra.
 Each deployment has one _pod_ and a `NodePort` service forwards external ports to internal ports on the pod.